 - Egg.
 These will give the cookies their lift.
 Make sure you get large eggs.

-The basic steps for making cut-out cookies are simple to follow.
-Please see the recipe card below for more detailed ingredient amounts.
+Please see the recipe card for more detailed ingredient amounts.

 Take your butter straight from the refrigerator.
-Cut it into cubes and load into a large bowl or stand mixer along with the sugar.
+Cut it into cubes and load into a large mixing bowl or bowl of a stand mixer along with the sugar.
+(This is the secret to not having to chill the dough!)

-Cream the butter and sugar with a stand or handheld mixer on medium speed for 1-2 minutes, or until the dough resembles coarse crumbs.
+Cream the butter and sugar with the paddle attachment on a stand or handheld electric mixer on medium speed for 1-2 minutes, or until the dough resembles coarse crumbs.

 Add in the egg and extracts and continue to mix for 1-2 more minutes.